Dreamflows Wyoming Cross-Listing

 The following lists the various Wyoming flow sites reported by Dreamflows, and some whitewater runs associated with those sites.
 This list isn't by any means exhaustive, but should provide a useful cross-listing.
 Sites reported by Dreamflows appear against the left-hand margin in bold, while associated runs appear indented underneath.
 Where available, gauge location and other pertinent information appear beneath the site name.
 The terms "above" and "below" mean "upstream from" and "downstream from", respectively, and distances are in river miles.

 In general, the flow on any given run will differ to some extent from the reported flow for its gauge.
-For example, the flow on the Chamberlain Falls run of the North American will usually be lower than the inflow at Clementine, since the run starts many miles upstream from Clementine (side creeks make up the difference).
+For example, the flow on the Chamberlain Falls run of the North Fork American is lower than the inflow at Clementine, since the run starts many miles upstream from Clementine (side creeks make up the difference).
 For runs marked the difference is likely to be radical.
 Please consult a good white-water guidebook for information on how to estimate the actual flow on any given run.

 Information on the runs listed below was taken from one (or more) of the following sources: